SuhoRyu/HATIE/README.md

 The editing and segmentation processes do not need to be fully completed before running the subsequent scripts.
 Each script will proceed using the available results and will exit with a message indicating any unfinished items.
 This means you can run parts of the HATIE pipeline multiple times during the (potentially time-consuming) editing process to save time on evaluation.

 ## Acknowledments
-This implementation of HATIE makes use of multiple pre-implemented codes.
-[Detectron2](https://github.com/facebookresearch/detectron2), [LPIPS](https://github.com/richzhang/PerceptualSimilarity), [CLIP](https://github.com/openai/CLIP) and [DINOv2](https://github.com/facebookresearch/dinov2) are imported inside the code, and [pytorch-fid](https://github.com/mseitzer/pytorch-fid) and [t2v_metrics](https://github.com/linzhiqiu/t2v_metrics) are modified and embedded into the code.
-We acknowledge the works of these repositories.

 This implementation of HATIE integrates several pre-existing tools and libraries.
 Specifically, it imports:

 * [Detectron2](https://github.com/facebookresearch/detectron2)